While hesitating, Louisiana becomes creative in the spread of vaccines | ExBulletin

 Health officials believe that certain reviews among friends and family can help boost vaccination.

-Studies have shown that some people are hesitant or unwilling to vaccinate cross-racial groups or regions.
+Studies show that some people in cross-racial groups and regions are refraining from or not wanting the vaccine.
 A recent LSU survey showed that Republicans were less interested than Democrats.
 State officials are particularly concerned in southwestern Louisiana.
 In Louisiana, people are struggling to recover from a series of hurricanes and appear to be less focused on the pandemic.

 In each case, Louisiana’s health department and state authorities are trying to find a compelling approach.
 For example, data show that blacks are vaccinated at a low rate, so the state contacts African-American ministers to host vaccination events in churches.
 The state’s Historically Black Colleges System provides its own targeted outreach that involves graduates and faith-based social organizations to encourage people to be vaccinated.

-Some parishes have begun providing vaccines to seniors with disabilities at home and have signed a ride-sharing service that provides free transportation to and from vaccination events.
+Some parishes have begun to provide vaccines to seniors with disabilities at home and offer ride-sharing services that provide free transportation to and from vaccination events.

 The spread of such vaccines could be further complicated by a suspension this week after a rare blood clot was reported in six women who received a single-dose Johnson & Johnson vaccine.
 Experts say it’s too early to decide whether it will increase resistance in Louisiana and elsewhere.